The Beautiful

 They would prod at children and tease adults into a frenzy of screaming and laughter.
 These costumes include the pregnant woman, the horse head, horned cow head, policeman, wild Indian, devil, pitchy patchy, bride and house head.

 The red, green and yellow head band accompanied by a waist band is a very popular costume which is typically worn by Rastafarians during our celebrations.
-This is also worn by other locals in various parades and plays.

 And yes, how can we overlook the various other sporting costumes, including the bobsled team and the 'reggae boyz'- our local football team.